Using an old router to extend a wireless signal is a low-cost way to build a better wireless network.

 This can be used in many situations, from extending wireless to a garage or boosting wireless to a room with a bad WiFi signal.

-The difficulty to do this is low to medium.
+The difficulty of doing this is low to medium.
 If you have set up a router before and logged into its settings with a computer to change a wireless password, you likely will not have a problem setting up an old router to extend the WiFi network.